A timeless classic with versions to suit most requirements, the Saab 900 has plenty to offer today’s buyer. Here’s how to buy a good one

 Saab 900: our verdict

-In many ways, the original Saab 900 has it all.
-Distinctive good looks, decent build quality, a choice of saloon, hatchback and soft-top body styles, plus the option of turbocharged versions for the power-hungry among us.
-Even the regular non-turbo models are rewarding to drive, offering the kind of solid feel and front-wheel drive versatility that Saab fans appreciate.
-It’s a classic that can be pressed into service as a daily user with ease, and is just as at home on the school run as it is doing the classic show circuit.
+In many ways, the original Saab 900 really does have it all.
+It has distinctive good looks, solid build quality, and a choice of saloon, hatchback and soft-top body styles, along with turbocharged versions for those who want extra performance.
+Even the standard non-turbo cars are enjoyable to drive, with the reassuringly solid feel and front-wheel drive versatility that Saab enthusiasts value.
+It is a classic that can be used without fuss as an everyday car, equally at home on the school run or being shown at a classic car event.

-Whichever model appeals the most (or, more likely, falls easily within your available budget), you’re getting a car that’s as charismatic as it is practical, as entertaining as it is hard-working.
-Find a well-preserved example with proof of regular maintenance and you’ll be making one of the best decisions of your classic motoring career.
+Whichever version appeals most, or more realistically fits your budget, you end up with a car that is as practical as it is charismatic, as hardworking as it is entertaining.
+Find a well-kept example with evidence of regular servicing and you will have made one of the best decisions in classic car ownership.

 Saab 900 timeline